Prisma-care/mobile-app/README.md

 2. Install [npm](https://www.npmjs.com/) if you haven't already.

-3. On the command line inside the repository, install Cordova & Ionic.
+3. On the command line inside the repository directory, install Cordova & Ionic.
 Then install the dependencies.

    ```bash
    npm install -g cordova ionic
    npm install
    ```

-Now you can run the app in various ways:
+Now you can run the app in various ways.
+Option a is used to test the app quickly in a web browser.
+Option b almost does the same, but adds in support for more features.
+Option c allows you to test the app on an Android device.

-#### a) Ionic web server
+#### Option a - Ionic web server

 Ionic comes with a local web server for development purposes that serves the application & recompiles on file changes.